dbrennand/Final-Year-Project/README.md

 >
 > The *Pro* plan requires a credit or debit card to be added to the RapidAPI account.

-Once you have chosen a plan, head to the RapidAPI [developer dashboard](https://rapidapi.com/developer/apps) and go to security for the `default-application`.
+Once you have chosen a plan, go to the RapidAPI [developer dashboard](https://rapidapi.com/developer/apps) and go to security for the `default-application`.
 The application key (API key) will be shown.
 Store it somewhere safe as it will be needed in the [final step](#Exporting-Credentials).

 ### Email Credentials